 Cranked organ pipes

 Over the past decade or so square-profile bass recorders have become enormously popular.
 They are most familiar to us in the form of cranked organ pipes, first designed and made by Joachim Paetzold in 1953.
 Their design was patented and further developed by Joachim’s nephew Herbert Paetzold in 1975.
 Their ease of construction and their use of inexpensive materials lend themselves particularly well to the larger sizes of recorder rendering these otherwise very costly instruments more affordable to a wider range of players.
-Furthermore, their tone is impressively strong in the lower register and speaks easily over two or more octaves.
+Furthermore, their tone is impressively strong in the lower register, and they speak easily over two or more octaves.

 These wonderful instruments are capable of an extraordinary range of timbre, attack, and other sound effects and have become the tools of choice for recorder players exploring what back in the day used to be called musique concrète, these days known as “contemporary music”.

 In 2012 the rights and production of the square-profile Paetzold bass recorders were transferred to the workshop of Joachim Kunath, their name changed to “Paetzold by Kunath” and the workshop itself relocated from Ebenhofen to Fulda.
 They are now made in the following sizes: tenor in C4, basset in F3, bass in C3, sub-bass in F2, contrabass in C2, double sub-bass in F1, and double contrabass in C1.
 Each has a full two-octave range.
 Now 16-foot, 8′, 4′, and 2′ pitched sets of recorders are available for consort, recorder choir, or continuo use.
 Whilst it is tempting to think of a hyperbass recorder in C0, Joachim Sickert (pers. comm., 2022), who owns a complete set of Paetzold recorders, comments that from a purely physical point of view, a recorder lower in pitch than C1 would no longer be playable.
 Construction materials used in Paetzold by Kunath recorders include birch, cherry, mahogany, and RESONA.
 The latter is a synthetic composite with a similar density to rosewood but made from renewable raw materials.
 The range incorporates many innovations, including the option of a direct-blown mouthpiece.